 Content Continues Below

 In contrast to the above, I'm going to take the time to respect the domain of the function.
 I'll also take the time to pick not only more x-values, but also more-useful x-values that will give me nice neat points for plotting.
 I'll also be sure to include the end-point of the graphed line, being the boundary point given by the "x ≤ 3" domain.

 Putting this all together, my T-chart ends up looking like this:

 Then, using my ruler to create nice axes and scales, I plot these values precisely:

 ...and then I draw a curved line through these points, remembering not to extend the line to the right of x = 3:

 You saw, in the above example, how I was careful to pick x-values for my T-chart that gave nice neat y-values.
 This is not required, nor is this even always reasonably feasible.
-But it can make graphing much simpler so (especially if you've got a graphing calculator that can do a table of values for you) it can be worth the time to be sure of your plot points.
+But it can make graphing much simpler so it can be worth the time to be sure of your plot points, especially if you've got a graphing calculator that can do a table of values for you.